Professional Science Master's in Cyber Defense and Information Assurance

 The culminating event of the Cyber Defense and Information Assurance PSM is the final capstone project, for which you’ll be presented with a real-world security issue within a professional organization.

-Graduates of this certificate program are prepared to pursue the Certified Ethical Hacker, Certified Information Systems Security Professional and Computer Hacking Forensic Investigator professional certifications.
+Graduates are prepared to pursue the Certified Ethical Hacker, Certified Information Systems Security Professional and Computer Hacking Forensic Investigator professional certifications.

 To successfully complete the Cyber Defense and Information Assurance PSM, you must complete 30 credit hours of coursework, including three credits toward your final capstone research and project.
 The final capstone project includes a security issue identified at a professional organization.